SauloSilva/747-400/README.md

 The 'memory leak' that many have raised awareness about is being worked on and will be released as soon as we can identify it's origin.

-We invite you to join our discord and follow our trello as this project is updated.
+We invite you to join our Discord and follow our Trello as this project is updated.

 Discord: https://discord.gg/JNs8YDF